ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 **Python** users should use `GeoPandas` for manipulating spatial objects; `GeoPandas` is the spatial version of `Pandas` so you should find it familiar.
 For mapping you should use `matplotlib` and for raster analysis we recommend `rasterio`.
 Installation of geospatial Python packages is slightly awkward so <a href="https://onsgeo.github.io/geospatial-training/docs/guides/python_install">follow our installation guidance</a>.

 **R** users should use the `sf` package for manipulating spatial objects; `sf` integrates well with the `tidyverse` so should be comfortable for many R users.
 There are a number of mapping packages, we recommend `tmap` for its simplicity, but `ggplot2`, `cartography` and `leaflet` are also excellent options.
 For raster data we recommend using `raster` or `stars`.
 These packages are all available to install via the Artifactory, as usual.
+It's worth mentioning that you might come across another package called `sp` - this is an old package which has been superseded by `sf` and you should avoid using it unless you have a specific reason to (for example, a few statistical packages still require `sp` objects).

 ## Conclusion
 Congratulations!
 You've reached the end of the course.